Danny Barker: Biography

 Barker played regularly at many New Orleans venues from the late 1960s through the early 1990s, in addition to touring.
 During the 1994 Mardi Gras season, Barker reigned as King of Krewe du Vieux.
 He also published an autobiography and many articles on New Orleans and jazz history.

 Barker composed a number of songs, some of which other New Orleans bands perform regularly into the 21st century.
 His sexually suggestive song lyrics include "Palm Court Strut" and "Stick It Where You Stuck It Last Night".

 Barker wrote and had published two books on jazz from the Oxford University Press.
 The first was Bourbon Street Black, cowritten with Dr. Jack V. Buerkle, in 1973, which was followed by A Life In Jazz in 1986.
 He also enjoyed painting and was an amateur landscape artist.

 Living during a period when segregation was still common practice in the United States, Barker faced many obstacles during his career.
-Barker suffered from diabetes throughout most of his adult life, and was often in general poor health.
+Barker suffered from diabetes throughout most of his adult life, and was often in poor health.
 He died of cancer in New Orleans on 13 March 1994 at age 85.
+He was buried from St. Raymond Catholic Church in New Orleans.